TomusD/muMoE-RNBERT/README.md

 To analyze what musical concepts experts are learning, use the following script.
 This generates bar charts showing the count of occurrences of predicted labels when a specific expert is active(above the threshold value).

-This corresponds to the "Quantitative Analysis" section of the paper, where we count label occurrences above a coefficient threshold.
+This corresponds to the "Quantitative Analysis" section of the paper, where we count label occurrences above a coefficient threshold. **The expert index won't be the same as the paper because of randomness in the model, but the patterns will be.**

 ```bash
 python score_experts_viz/task_prediction_analysis.py \